abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 CMD ["java", "-Xmx256m", "-jar", "standalone.jar"]
 ```

-We are going to deploy on amd64 architecture, so to be able
-to deploy first time from macOS we added `--platform=linux/amd64`
-to the `FORM` definition.
+We are going to deploy on the amd64 architecture, so to be able to deploy the first time from macOS with Apple Silicon, we added `--platform=linux/amd64` to the `FROM` definition.

-At build step we run css, js and uberjar builds separately one by one.
-We are going to publish images to GitHub ghcr.io registry, so it's convenient to
-link uploaded images with repository by default for this purpose we added `LABEL`
-to the final image definition.
-We added `-Xmx256m` option to java command,
-as it allows us to deploy to a small instance, you can extend or remove this config
-as you prefer.
+At the build step, we run CSS, JS, and uberjar builds separately, one by one.
+We are going to publish images to the GitHub ghcr.io registry, so it's convenient to link uploaded images with the repository by default.
+For this purpose, we added a `LABEL` to the final image definition.
+We also added the `-Xmx256m` option to the Java command, as it allows us to deploy to a small instance.
+You can extend and update this configuration as you prefer.

 ### Deployment config

-Kamal is just a thin wrapper around Docker.
-So nearly everything can be customized
-and re-configured.
-It has predefined scripts to bootstrap servers with
-installation of cURL and Docker.
-It also has default config for Traefik as it uses as default
-reverse proxy server to route all traffic to the app.
-And it has handy cli tool to manage service
-on the host: build, deploy, read logs, exec commands, etc.
+Kamal is just a thin wrapper around Docker, so nearly everything can be customized and reconfigured.
+It has predefined scripts to bootstrap servers with the installation of cURL and Docker.
+It also has a default config for Traefik, which it uses as the default reverse proxy server to route all traffic to the app.
+Additionally, it has a handy CLI tool to manage the service on the host: build, deploy, read logs, execute commands, etc.

-Let's look at full deployment config for Kamal that includes traefik, web app and database configuration.
+Let's look at the full deployment config for Kamal that includes Traefik, the web app, and database configuration.

 _config/deploy.yaml_
 ```yaml